greenrobotllc/bio-neighbor/SETUP_XCODE.md

 - Verify venv is activated and dependencies are installed

 ### App Sandbox issues
-- Disable App Sandbox in Signing & Capabilities
+- Keep App Sandbox enabled and add minimal entitlements:
-- Or add network permissions: "Outgoing Connections (Client)"
+  - "Outgoing Connections (Client)" for network access
+  - "User Selected File" if file access is needed
+- Only disable sandbox for development/testing (not recommended for production)

 ### Python backend path issues
 - The app looks for backend at: `../backend/api.py` relative to the app bundle